 Click Save all settings.

-This plugin will optimize every image you upload henceforth since you activated it.
+In this section, ensure that the "Auto-Smush Images on upload" feature is checked.
+The plugin will now optimize every image you upload henceforth since you activated it.

 That's it!
 You're finished.